MaxMenssen/predint/README.md

-The following examples are based on the scenario described in Menssen and Schaarschmidt 2019: Based on historical control data for the mortality of male B6C3F1-mice obtained in in long term studies at the National Toxicology Program, prediction intervals (PI) can be computed in order to verify the observed mortality of an actual (or future) trial.
+The following examples are based on the scenario described in Menssen and Schaarschmidt 2019: Based on historical control data for the mortality of male B6C3F1-mice obtained in in long term studies at the National Toxicology Program (NTP 2017), prediction intervals (PI) can be computed in order to verify the observed mortality of an actual (or future) trial.
 In this scenario prediction intervals can be comuted for two different puropses.
 On the one hand, a PI for one future observation can be computed in order to varify the outcome of one actual (or future) untreated control group that is compared with several groups treated with the compund of